kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 read-only query.
 You can tell if a command is read-only using the `readOnly()` property.

 The key/value store is implemented in a subclass of  `Application` called `KVStore`.
-You can get `KVStore` by downloading `kvstore.tgz` from the Fies page on  Canvas and runngin this command in the handout directory (`dslabs`):
+You can get `KVStore` by downloading `kvstore.tgz` from the Files page on Canvas and running this command in the handout directory (`dslabs`):

     $ tar xzf kvstore.tgz